vforteli/Flexinets.Ldap.Server/README.md

-Semi working LDAP server with pluggable backend.
+Semi working LDAP server for .NET Standard with pluggable backend.
 No intentions of supporting the whole RFC, just needed features like search and authentication.
 Ldap packet parser and assembler.